apsdehal/gym-starcraft/README.md

 # gym-starcraft

 This repository provides an OpenAI Gym interface to StarCraft: BroodWars online multiplayer game.
+This package was used in experiments for ICLR 2019 paper for IC3Net: [Learning when to communicate at scale in multiagent cooperative and competitive tasks](https://arxiv.org/abs/1812.09755)

 ## Features